 Why do you need a professional engineer?
 You want a professional engineer to look at and assess your foundation problems.
 This inspection will explain why the problem has happened and how to fix the issue.
 Therefore, when it is time to solicit bids for your project, all contractors need to bid what is required by the professional engineer.
 How do you find a professional engineer?
 Search www.foundationengineersnetwork.com or your Yellow Pages book for the heading Engineers, from there look under subheadings for Structural.

 Engineers are not doing work for the sake of doing work.
 They have been trained in school as well as in the field of what is right or what is wrong.
 The recommendations should be carried out, but that doesn’t mean you shouldn’t question the reason why.
 A good professional engineer will explain the reasons for the recommendations.
 He or she is only looking out for the safety of you the customer and your home.

 When hiring a professional contractor ask your professional engineer for referrals to call.
-Get a couple quotes on the exact work the engineer has requested to be done.
+Get a couple of quotes on the exact work the engineer has requested to be done.
 Make sure your contractor is licensed and insured with referrals of similar work.
-Review and have the contractor explain all work he is quote.
+Review and have the contractor explain all work he is quoting.

 If you have questions on the correct drainage, be sure to ask your structural engineer.
-If one follows the 4 steps mentioned your success rate of economical foundation repair can be achieved; as well as, preventing future foundation problems elsewhere in your home.
-After your home has been repaired in the most economical fashion you then can go out and purchase a new flat screen TV to enjoy in your structurally sound home.
+If one follows the 4 steps mentioned above, your success rate of economical foundation repair can be achieved as well as preventing future foundation problems elsewhere in your home.
+After your home has been repaired in the most economical fashion, you then can go out and purchase a new flat screen TV to enjoy in your structurally sound home.